idrisr/topdf/README.md

 ### docker

 ### any linux
-Download the file `topdf.AppImage` for the release.
+Download the file `topdf.AppImage` from the release section of this page.
 Make it executable and then run it.

 ## Use Case
 Useful for compiling screenshots from a video into a single pdf.